fabx/CKA/README.md

 A custom `Seccomp` profile is a JSON file that defines a specific set of allowed syscalls, which is a common practice in the CKS exam.

 ##

+valueFrom

+valueFrom is used to set the value of an env var.
+It could be:
+- secretKeyRef: from a secret
+- configMapKeyRef: from a CM
+- fieldRef: from the pod itself
+- resourceFieldRef: from the container's resource

+##